 Ever since the start of the conflict the main Western media outlets have consistently portrayed forces loyal to the Syrian government as the bad guys and ill-defined maze of rebel militias known initially as the Free Syrian Army as the good guys.
 Bellicose politicians have repeatedly reminded us how Assad is responsible for far more deaths than the opposition, but only if we include the total death toll of a previous Muslim Brotherhood uprising that the Syrian government successfully suppressed in the late 1970s and early 80s.
 It’s almost impossible to keep an accurate tally of deaths attributable to rebels as they can just attribute all deaths to real and alleged air strikes.
 However, Syria’s two and half million Christians have been the worst affected by Islamist Jihadis intent on eradicating all infidels.

-Just as the British public began to doubt the BBC’s narrative on the Skripal poisoning case (both alleged victims of a lethal nerve agent are amazing alive), we are being fed more disinformation about purported chlorine or sarin gas attacks in East Ghouta.
+Just as the British public began to doubt the BBC’s narrative on the Skripal poisoning case (both alleged victims of a lethal nerve agent are amazingly alive), we are being fed more disinformation about purported chlorine or sarin gas attacks in Eastern Ghouta.
 Why would Assad authorise the use of chemical weapons when his forces were the on verge of defeating their enemies, the head-chopping militias armed by Saudi Arabia?
 What strategic advantage would Assad have in the age of instant communication?
 None.
 It would be a massive own goal.
 He would have committed the very act that the Western media has long associated with him and would serve to justify immediate reprisals from the US Air Force?
 Whatever crimes Bashar Al Assad may have committed, he is undoubtedly a smooth operator and gifted strategist.
 Yet as Donald J Trump resorts to threatening Russian forces in Syria with brand new shiny missiles via Twitter, Assad focuses on rebuilding Syria from the rubbles of the last 7 years of intensive warfare.
-Amazingly Boris Johnson’s new hawkish persona wins the approval of the guitar-strumming Butcher of Baghdad.
+Astoundingly Boris Johnson’s new hawkish persona wins the approval of the guitar-strumming Butcher of Baghdad.
 Despite his early flag-waving phoney patriotism, arch globalist Tony Blair will probably go down in history not as the man who defeated Saddam Hussein, but as the architect of the breakup of the United Kingdom.
 If the British regime follows Trump’s neocon cabal into a conflagration with Russia, Iran and China which is very likely to lead to a humiliating military defeat as any US-led ground troops would face overwhelming opposition from ordinary Syrians, it may well trigger the breakup of the United Kingdom, destroy Britain's status as a soft power and stop Brexit in its tracks.
 If World War Three starts, expect alliances to change fast as an ethnically modified Germany realigns with Turkey and Emanuel Macron’s France lends his support to John Bolton’s vision of regime change, emboldening Islamic fundamentalists both in the Middle East and Europe.
 If you want endless bloodshed and ethnic cleansing, you may welcome more airstrikes.
 If you want peace and stability, boycott the organs of war propaganda!